nav-inc/envcfg/README.md

 ## Built-in Supported Types

-As noted in the comments in the above example, envcfg already knows how to parse strings into many of the types built in to Go or its standard library.
+As noted in the comments in the above example, envcfg already knows how to parse strings into many of the types built in to Go and its standard library.
 Here's the complete list:

     int
     bool